MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Part1/content.md

 >           }
 >       }

-This is a lot of code, but no worries, all of it is fairly straightforward.
+This is a lot of code, but don't worry - all of it is fairly straightforward.
 First we load a `Tile.ccb` to read the height and width of a single tile.
 Then we subtract the width of all tiles we need to render from the width of the grid to calculate the available width.
 Once we have the available width we can calculate the available horizontal margin between tiles.
 We do the same for the height and the vertical margin.

 Once we know the margins we run through a two dimensional loop to create all tiles.
 We start at the first row (bottom) and render all columns of the first row (from left to right).
 Once we reach the last column we move to the next row.
 We repeat until we reach the last column of the last row (top right).
 The following image visualizes the loop that renders the tiles: